Thinking broadly and critically in relation to others

 What do we mean when we say leadership – and how is it different from management?
 Management focuses on behaviour and results and getting things done through planning, organising, monitoring and controlling, whereas leadership is more about what people think, value and feel – and how these things are linked to the environment, the unit, and the work.

 Managers and subordinates are not the same as leaders and followers.
-A leader is someone who understands the context, the meaning of culture and the local conditions, who maintains reciprocity in relationships, incorporates the complexity of the organisation, avoids getting stuck in abstract ideals – and understands that leadership is about hearts and minds.
+A leader is someone who understands the context, the meaning of a culture and the local conditions, who maintains reciprocity in relationships, incorporates the complexity of the organisation, avoids getting stuck in abstract ideals – and understands that leadership is about hearts and minds.

 Devoting time to understanding and interpreting